nathanieleh/Scuffdle/notes.md

         x update tile markup based on "letters"

 ## Submit guess
+x Enter will submit guess
-- compare each letter with the corresponding letter in solution word
-- update the state/color of the letter
+x compare each letter with the corresponding letter in solution word x update the state/color of the letter
 - If all letters are "correct" / green,  game is won

-Don't run update functions if "letters" length = 5

-Enter will submit guess
--

 Guesses must be real word "in word list"

 Guess colors (data-state):
-- grey: "absent," letter not in word
-- yellow: "present," letter in word, but in wrong position
-- green: "present," letter in word, in wrong position
+x grey: "absent," letter not in word x yellow: "present," letter in word, but in wrong position x green: "present," letter in word, in wrong position

 Hard Mode: present or correct letters must be used in correct guesses